rage/cyber-security-base-19/data/module-2/part-3/security.md

 Hints:
-* Look into Tasks exercise (addTask function) on how to do Javascript POST requests with JSON as request body.
+* Look into Tasks exercise (addTask function) on how to do JavaScript POST requests with JSON as request body.
 * For debugging purposes, the server will print to the console any mail obtained through `mail/` request.
 * When using POST make sure that you include `/` in `mail/`.
 * In certain situations you may get `Message: unknown error: DevToolsActivePort file doesn't exist` when running `tmc test`.
-This means that your chrome installation is a bit wonky, what often helps is commenting out the line `options.add_argument('--user-data-dir=test/chrome_user_data')` in `test/test_xss.py`.
+This means that your Chrome installation is a bit wonky, what often helps is commenting out the line `options.add_argument('--user-data-dir=test/chrome_user_data')` in `test/test_xss.py`.